 Safe to use?

 Splosh products are perfectly safe to handle and use in your home provided you follow our instructions carefully.
 Here’s why.
-Unlike every other home care company, Splosh products come in two forms – as concentrates in sachets and in diluted usable form in bottles.
+Unlike every other home care company, some Splosh products come in two forms – as concentrates and in diluted usable form in bottles.
 When they are diluted in bottles with tap water, the hazard profile of our products is very similar to other eco products you see for sale on supermarket shelves.

-When they are concentrated they have almost no water in them, and so their hazard classification changes.
+When these products are concentrated they have almost no water in them, and so their hazard classification changes.
 Although a concentrated product represents more of a potential hazard than a less concentrated one, we were determined to take as much water out as possible – because of the enormous environmental benefits in reducing transport CO2 emissions.

-To make them safe to handle and to minimise their risk in use, we encased our concentrates in a material called PVOH.
+For some products, to make them safe to handle and to minimise their risk in use, we encased our concentrates in a material called PVOH.
 This is similar to the material that is used for liquid laundry tabs.
 As there is no need to cut or tear them, the PVOH sachets prevent your hands from coming into direct contact with the concentrates.
 Our sachets are robust and are pressure tested to 65psi at time of manufacture.
 We have also laboratory tested them using many different methods over many weeks to ensure they are both stable and safe to use in a wide variety of conditions.